 This leads "naturally" to the role of Christian Faith, without which few scientific discoveries would have been possible.
-Faith is irrevocably tied to scientific discovery because science assumes there is a natural order, to be discovered.
-The universe is not random or chaotic.
+Faith is irrevocably tied to scientific discovery because science assumes there is a natural order to be discovered.
+That is, science has faith that the universe is ordered and is not random or chaotic.
 That order fulfills a mystical purpose is the scientist's assumption.
 That supposition allows science to use syllogisms to construct hypotheses, and then use logic to test them.
-The correct syllogisms lead to constructive universe, not a destructive one.
-Without faith in a higher entity that designed and maintains the order, there is no purpose of the universe, and thus no order.
+The correct syllogisms lead to a constructive universe, not a destructive one.
+Without faith in a higher entity that designed and maintains the order, there is no purpose of the universe, and no hypotheses that can be tested.

 Atheists are Logical Cowards

 But we are sidetracked by all this talk of the need for evidence.
 What is really going on is this: Atheists hide behind the color of logic and evidence for fear of confronting the moral code of a just and gracious God.
 Atheism is a cowardly way to avoid natural law -- the natural moral code -- of the Creator.
 It's really not about evidence.
 Thus, the atheist isn't saying, "There are no miracles." or "There is no god," as if he was omniscient on that point.
 But he can say, and he has full right to it: "There is no God -- Whom I will obey."
 Ah!
 Now that's evidence that makes logical sense.